No-Nonsense Drug Crime Lawyers in Jacksonville Have Your Back

 Schedule your free initial consultation on a drug crime charge

 Your future matters to us.
-The Jacksonville criminal law firm of Robert Shafer & Associates, P.A. represents and defends clients charged with federal and state drug crimes.
+The Jacksonville criminal law firm of Shafer Law, P.A. represents and defends clients charged with federal and state drug crimes.
 Each criminal defense lawyer at our firm can improve your chances in a court of law.
 Call us for an initial consultation at 904-450-5872 or contact us online.
 Our office is conveniently located on North Pearl Street, across the street from the Duval County Courthouse.